pranjal2018201094/movie-app/README.md

     password: 'Password@123',
 };
 ```
-To generate jwt token use - https://jwt.io/
+- To generate jwt token use - https://jwt.io/

 Below is the screenshot for the changes
 <img width="1259" alt="Screenshot 2024-01-12 at 2 09 15 PM" src="https://github.com/pranjal2018201094/movie-app/assets/42588172/0e876337-6274-40bd-a234-fa286f8369c8">

-Import postman collection from Repo.
+- Import postman collection from Repo.

-Steps
+**Steps to run the services**
-Run make bootstrap on terminal.
+- Run make bootstrap on terminal.
-Run 'yarn start' on terminal.
+- Run 'yarn start' on terminal.
-Hit apis from postman
+- Hit apis from postman
-To Run the test cases 'yarn test'
+- To Run the test cases 'yarn test'